zkaiser-ff/Industrial-IoT/docs/opc-publisher/readme.md

 More detailed information about the supported message formats can be found [here](./messageformats.md)

-## Programming OPC Publisher using the OPC Publisher API
+## Programming against OPC Publisher using the OPC Publisher API

 OPC Publisher supports remote configuration through Azure IoT Hub [direct methods](./directmethods.md).
 In addition to the configuraton API, OPC Publisher 2.9 also supports additional [APIs](./api.md) and [a number of different transports](./transports.md) that can be used to receive messages or invoke these API services.
 The transports can be configured using the [command line arguments](./commandline.md).
 The API can be invoked through